 Inside the walls at the village fountain

 After that there are so many places to explore I couldn’t list them all here but highlights near the Rouquette would have to be the Lac du Salagou, the amazing rock formations at Moureze and any number of ancient villages, churches, chateaux and more in the region.
-If you want to check out some more places in the region head on over to my instagram page where I try and post pictures regularly.

 Are there any other climbs that you almost chose as your favorite?